ariantarroza/Evacuation-Route-Optimization-Calumpit/results/analysis.md

-# Results Analysis
+# Results and Analysis

+## Evacuation Demand
+Total population: 4,556

-## Evacuation Capacity
+## Transport Capacity
-The system can transport only 16–19 persons per trip.
+16–19 persons per trip

 ## Trips Required
-Total trips needed: 240–285
+240–285 trips

-## Time Required
+## Total Evacuation Time
-Total evacuation time: 32–38 hours
+32–38 hours

 ## Key Insight
-The bottleneck is NOT the road network.
+The bottleneck of the system is NOT the road network.

-It is the limited number of rescue vehicles.
+It is the LIMITED NUMBER OF VEHICLES.

+## Conclusion
+Even if routes are optimized, evacuation efficiency will not improve unless transportation capacity is increased.